davidfhardy/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 This is Tic Tac Toe in python.
 This is my first python program.

-There is sample output at the bottom of the code.
-Note, anything followed by ":>" in the sample output is user input.
+(I will add a proper description of the code in the near future)